Combined Heat and Power Basics

 The Advanced Manufacturing Office's CHP Deployment Program provides stakeholders with the resources necessary to identify CHP market opportunities and support implementation of CHP systems in industrial, federal, commercial, institutional, and other applications.

-The CHP Deployment Program has released seven fact sheets that explain the fundamentals and characteristics of CHP, including the following common CHP technologies: fuel cells, gas turbines, microturbines, reciprocating engines, steam turbines, and absorption chillers.
+The CHP Deployment Program has released 11 fact sheets that explain the fundamentals and characteristics of CHP, including the following common CHP technologies and applications: fuel cells, gas turbines, microturbines, reciprocating engines, steam turbines, absorption chillers, microgrids, district energy, thermal energy storage, and waste heat to power.